JonKing93/wildcat/docs/commands/preprocess.rst

 Notify Users of Missing KF-factors
 ++++++++++++++++++++++++++++++++++
-*Related settings:* :confval:`missing_kf_check`
+*Related settings:* :confval:`missing_kf_check`, :confval:`missing_kf_threshold`

 .. note::

     This step only occurs if you do not specify a KF-factor fill value.

 Some KF-factor datasets can have large areas of missing data, but NoData values are also reasonable over areas such as water bodies.
 To address this, the preprocessor checks the KF-factor dataset for missing data.
-If missing data occurs, the preprocessor notifies the user, advising them to examine the dataset and ensure its validity.
+If the proportion of missing data exceeds a certain threshold, then the preprocessor notifies the user, advising them to examine the dataset and ensure its validity.